everpeace/vagrant-mesos/README.md

 $ ./vagrant up
 ```

-At default seeting, after all the boxes are up, you can see
+At default setting, after all the boxes are up, you can see

 * mesos web UI on: <http://172.31.1.11:5050>
 * [marathon](https://github.com/mesosphere/marathon) web UI on: <http://172.31.3.11:8080>

 if everything went well.

-#### Destroy a Cluster
+#### Destroy Cluster
 this operations all VM instances forming the cluster.

 ```